Lingual tonsils: Nerve supply

 Lingual tonsils are innervated by tonsillar nerves from the tonsilar plexus, formed by the glossopharyngeal and vagus nerves.

 Function

 Like other lymphatic tissues, the function of lingual tonsils is to prevent infections.
 These tonsils contain B and T lymphocytes which get activated when harmful bacteria and viruses come in contact with tonsils.
-B lymphocytes kill pathogens by producing antibodies against them, while T lymphocytes directly kill them by engulfing them or indirectly by stimulating other cells of the immune system.
+B lymphocytes kill pathogens by producing antibodies against them, while T lymphocytes directly kill them releasing cytotoxic substances or indirectly by stimulating other cells of the immune system.

 Clinical significance

 Cancer

 Squamous cell carcinoma is a type of neoplasm that can affect lingual tonsils.

 Sleep apnea

 Enlarged or hypertrophic lingual tonsils have the potential to cause or exacerbate sleep apnea.